 Welcoming the Kensing II Health Ship in Palau

-On October 1, Palauans gathered to welcome the Kensing II health ship.
+On October 1, Palauans gathered to welcome the new Kensing II health ship.
 This larger, better-equipped ship replaces our previous one in its mission to bring healthcare to residents of Palau’s most remote islands.
-Palau President Surangel Whipps, Jr. cut the ribbon alongside the Peace Winds team and other top leaders at our unveiling ceremony in Koror last week.
+Palau President Surangel Whipps, Jr. cut the ribbon alongside the Peace Winds Japan CEO Kensuke Onishi and other leaders at an unveiling ceremony in Koror last month.

 The new Kensing ship, previously known as the Toyoshima Maru, has a past life in disaster response.
 It was the first to arrive at Japan’s Noto Peninsula with life-saving supplies and personnel following the devastating New Year’s Day earthquake.
 The ship will now go on to provide fundamental health care to Palauans living more than 370 miles away from the country’s only national hospital in Koror.